readium/webpub-manifest/extensions/epub.md

 }
 ```

-### media-overlay
+### mediaOverlay

-The `media-overlay` property indicates that the linked resource has a media-overlay available and points to the location of that media-overlay using a URI.
+The `mediaOverlay` property indicates that the linked resource has a media overlay available and points to the location of that media overlay using a URI.

-This specification does not define the expected format for that media-overlay.
+This specification does not define the expected format for that media overlay.

 ```
 {
   "href": "chapter1.html", "type": "text/html",
   "properties": {
-    "media-overlay": "media-overlay/chapter1.json"
+    "mediaOverlay": "media-overlay/chapter1.json"
   }
 }
 ```